WebForks/web-file-viewer/README.md

 # web-file-viewer

-add harcode path to files want to display
+add harcode path to files want to display --- I think you can link this to docker -volume

 ~~add folder and file symbols.~~